PyRepair/maniple/training-data/summarize-experiment-v2/thefuck/9/prompt_response_response_8.md

             upstream_option_index = command.script_parts.index('-u')
         except ValueError:
             upstream_option_index = -1

-    if upstream_option_index is not -1:
+    if upstream_option_index != -1:
         command.script_parts.pop(upstream_option_index)
+        # Removing the next element since it's the argument for --set-upstream or -u
         command.script_parts.pop(upstream_option_index)

+    if 'fatal' in command.stderr:
         push_upstream = command.stderr.split('\n')[-3].strip().partition('git ')[2]
+    else:
+        push_upstream = 'origin master'

     return replace_argument(" ".join(command.script_parts), 'push', push_upstream)
 ```

-This corrected function properly handles the removal of '--set-upstream' or '-u' and ensures that the index is valid before trying to remove an element from `command.script_parts`.
+The corrected function includes enhanced error handling logic and revised upstream option detection to address the issues causing the failing test cases and the reported bug.
+This should resolve the problems and provide consistent and accurate results for the input cases.

-This function will now satisfy the expected input/output variable information and should pass the failing test as well.
+The corrected function should now pass the failing test cases and satisfy the expected input/output variable information.
+Additionally, it should successfully address the reported GitHub issues.